gitlabhq/omnibus-gitlab/doc/roles/README.md

 Omnibus GitLab includes various software components/services to support running GitLab in a high availability configuration.
-By default, some of these supporting services are disabled, and Omnibus GitLab is configured to run as single node installation.
+By default, some of these supporting services are disabled, and Omnibus GitLab is configured to run as a single node installation.
 Each service can be enabled or disabled using configuration settings in `/etc/gitlab/gitlab.rb`, but the introduction of `roles` allows you to easily enable a group of services, and provides better default configuration based on the high availability roles you